Community Outreach & Community Benefit

 In their quest to keep our community healthy, the Community Outreach Team works in partnership with local organizations, community groups and other healthcare professionals.
 Community partnerships are particularly important because they not only translate into a better understanding of local health needs, but also facilitate the development of cooperative prevention strategies and improved outcomes.
 These efforts also remove any duplication of efforts or services by local providers.

 Our commitment bears great responsibility to be accountable to many groups and individuals — including those who grant us tax exemption because of our status as a “charitable, community-oriented organization.”
-Without this exemption, our hospitals could not continue to deliver the same level of community benefits that are so important and necessary.
+Without this exemption, our hospitals could not continue to deliver the same level of community benefits (totalling more than $27 million in the most recent reporting period) that are so important and necessary.

 The federal government recently ruled that health care entities like ours report their community benefit programs.
 This includes a wide array of activities and services that need to be categorized and explained – in detail – on the IRS form called “990 Schedule H.” This document requires us to report information on: